KERALTE/KERALTE/README.md

   - I highly value coding best practices and writing unit tests.
   - Working mostly solo, I focus on effective organization and structuring.
   - My goal is always to produce clean, maintainable, and high-performance code.

+  I also have a secondary account that allows me to share the projects requested by my institution, but it remains marginal in my activities.
+  If you're still curious, you can check it out here : [**christian-nelles**](https://github.com/christian-nelles)
 </details>

 <details>